Sarthakjanrao07/Sarthakjanrao07/README.md

     const image = document.getElementById("imageToggle");
     let currentSrc = image.src;

+    // Log the current source to the console to see what's being checked console.log("Current image source: " + currentSrc);

-    // Handle image toggle by checking full URL and changing it if (currentSrc.includes("Slide1.PNG")) {
+    // Handle image toggle by checking the full URL and changing it if (currentSrc.includes("Slide1.PNG")) {
       image.src = "Slide2.PNG";  // Change to Slide2.PNG
     } else {